lsst-sqre/sqr-069/index.rst

 - Some third-party services may consume JWTs directly and expect to be able to validate them.
   Gafaelfawr therefore had to implement OpenID Connect authentication (with separate JWT tokens) as an additional authentication flow unrelated to the token authentication system used by most routes.
-  However, this implementation can be minimal and is limited in scope to only Science Platform services that require OpenID Connect (which are expected to be a small subset of services and may not be required in the general access deployment case at all).
+  However, this implementation can be minimal and is limited in scope to only Science Platform services that require OpenID Connect (which are expected to be a small subset of services and may not be required in the federated identity deployment case at all).

 - If a user API call sets off a cascade of numerous internal API calls, avoiding the need to consult a data store to validate opaque tokens could improve performance.
   JWTs can be verified directly without needing any state other than the (relatively unchanging) public signing key.